Trovemaster/TROVE/docs/source/zmatrix.rst

    .. figure:: img/HOOH_zmat.jpg
        :alt: HOOH

-       Valence coordinates used for HOOH.
+       Valence coordinates used for HOOH with a dihedtral angle of type 2.